will now allow Americans to order a meal, buy movie tickets

 or make an appointment at the hairdresser without having to leave the social networking site.

-The US company announced today the addition of new tools on the site to allow users to link directly with businesses.
+The US company announced on Thursday the addition of new tools on the site to allow users to link directly with businesses.

 Some businesses also may add a button to their page allowing customers to ask for a price quote.

 has entered a partnership with Fandango to allow for the purchase of movie tickets

 directly from the page devoted to that film.
 Users also will be able to buy tickets for other events through Ticketmaster or Eventbrite from their own Facebook

 The social media site also launched a new tool to obtain recommendations from other users, including on shops and services.
 If the user activates the recommendations feature on a post asking for advice, friends can post comments with suggestions, which are then displayed on a map.

 Facebook, with 1.13 billion daily active users as of June -- 84.5 per cent of whom are outside the United States

 and Canada, for now is limiting these new features to its US users.